dcedraz/RailsFriends/README.md

-# Rails Friend by
+# Rails Friend by John Elder (codemy.com)

-This project in progress as I learn Ruby on Rails based on the following course video from Free Code Camp:
+This project is in progress as I learn Ruby on Rails based on [this course video](https://www.youtube.com/watch?v=fmyvWz5TUWg) from Free Code Camp.

-# GIT Cheat Sheet
+## GIT Cheat Sheet

 * git add .